Up to 60% off sofas & mattresses — limited‑time deals.

 Is a chaise sectional good for small apartments?

-Yes—when it replaces another piece (ottoman or recliner) and you still maintain an easy walkway.
+Yes, if it replaces another piece and still leaves you with an easy walkway.

 How do I know which side to choose?

-Pick the side that keeps your main traffic path open and places the chaise in the low-traffic zone.
+Pick the side that keeps the main traffic path open and puts the chaise on the lower-traffic side of the room.

 Do chaise sectionals work for tall people?

-Often yes, but check chaise length and seat depth so your legs and back feel supported.
+Often yes, but chaise length and seat depth still matter if you want your legs and back to feel supported.

-Not if the main seats have supportive depth and back cushions; treat the chaise as the lounge zone.
+Not if the main seats have supportive depth and back cushions.
+Let the chaise do the lounging while the other seats handle upright sitting.

 What’s the #1 measurement people miss?

-The chaise’s full depth into the room, plus the clearance needed to walk past it comfortably.
+The chaise’s full depth into the room, plus the clearance you need to walk past it comfortably.

 Previous post